SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

 #### ZeframLou & transmissions11/solmate
 ZeframLou's factory was included because it's well-known, as is the solmate CREATE3 library that it imports.

-The original solidity files were obtained by firstly adding the specific github repository commits:
+The original solidity files were obtained by firstly adding the specific github repository commits to `package.json`:
 - https://github.com/ZeframLou/create3-factory#18cfad8d118b25a5092cdfed6bea9c932ca5b6eb
 - https://github.com/transmissions11/solmate#f2833c7cc951c50e0b5fd7e505571fddc10c8f77

 `@ZeframLou/create3-factory/src/CREATE3Factory.sol` is imported in `contracts/Imports.sol`.
 The `solmate/utils` directory is copied from `node_modules` to the repository root so that compilation would run without needing to change the line `import {CREATE3} from "solmate/utils/CREATE3.sol";` in the original factory contract.
-Hardhat then compiles it and places the artifacts in `artifacts` directory. `CREATE3Factory.json` was then copied to `artifacts-saved/@ZeframLou/create3-factory/src/CREATE3Factory.sol/CREATE3Factory.json/` directory for preservation.
+Hardhat then compiles it and places the artifacts in `artifacts` directory. `CREATE3Factory.json` was then copied to `artifacts-saved/@ZeframLou/create3-factory/src/CREATE3Factory.sol/` directory for preservation.

 Gas used for the deployment is 394,439 (or a little more for some blockchains), so gas limit in this deployment transaction has been set to 500,000, giving some room in case some opcode costs increase in future, hence there should be at least 0.05 of native currency at the signer's address before factory deployment.